RocketChat/Apps.Salesforce.LiveAgent/README.md

 7. Finally we will make changes to your Livechat Widget installation script.
 Go to your installation script and add the following code to it:

-   - Insert your department name with your Dialogflow bot in the function where requested.
+   - Insert your department name which consists the Dialogflow bot in the following function:

    ```
    RocketChat(function() {